anbarasank2000/ENPM661-Competition/README.md

 ## Overview

 This repository contains a ROS2-based navigation system that enables a robot to traverse a predefined set of waypoints through a maze.
-Currently, the waypoints are hardcoded, but the system is designed to be extended with a path planning algorithm in the future.
+Currently, the waypoints are hardcoded, but the system is designed to be extended with a path planning algorithm.

 ## Features